-Style Notes: While you might want to stick with neutrals for all your other pieces, but when it comes to chunky knits, you can afford to go for a bold hue.
-Try yellow, pink or green to give your outfit a bit of life.
-Pro tip: If you get too warm, take it off and layer over your coat like a scarf.
+Style Notes: While you might want to stick with neutrals for all your other pieces, when it comes to chunky knits, you can afford to go for a bold hue.
+Try green, violet and red to give your outfit a bit of life.
+Pro tip: If you get too warm, take it off and layer it over your coat like a scarf.

 #5: Classic Camel Coat

-Style Notes: The three things you need shoes to do in the winter: keep your feet warm, keep you from slipping and the ability to withstand the grim and slush.
-A block-heel pair with a patent finish ticks all three boxes.
+Style Notes: Shoes need to do these three things in the winter: Keep your feet warm, keep you from slipping and be able to withstand the grim and slush.
+These tread-sole boots have got you.

 Style Notes: Midi skirts are just as essential for winter as they are for the warmer months.
 That said, structured pleated styles are significantly better at keeping the chilly breeze at bay compared to that of floaty iterations.